oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1725775](https://bugzilla.redhat.com/1725775) **Replace screen requirement with tmux**

-   tmux is now installed on hosts instead of screen.
+   Before this update, `screen` was installed on hosts.
+With this update, `screen` is removed, and `tmux` is installed on hosts instead.

-screen has been deprecated in RHEL 7.6 and is not available anymore in RHEL 8.
+`screen` was deprecated in RHEL 7.6, and is not included with RHEL 8.

 #### oVirt Ansible hosted-engine setup role

+ - [BZ 1816619](https://bugzilla.redhat.com/1816619) **[RFE] Enable update of appliance from channels after VM is deployed**

+   Feature: Change the default value of Hosted Engine deployment to update engine VM packages.

+Add the ability to run engine-setup offline deployment in order to avoid updates.

+Reason: Get an updated engine VM.

+Result: Packages will be updated.

  - [BZ 1602816](https://bugzilla.redhat.com/1602816) **[RFE] hosted-engine deployment playbook should reject bridging over a teaming device with a clear error**